sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

   .click();
 ```

-It’s slighly more complex when the container doesn't have any semantic way to target it, like a `section` with a heading (`h1`, `h2`, an so on) inside.
-In this case we can target all sections on a page, and then [filter](https://playwright.dev/docs/locators#filtering-locators) then to find the one we’re looking for.
+It’s slightly more complex when the container doesn't have any semantic way to target it, like a `section` with a heading (`h1`, `h2`, and so on) inside.
+In this case, we can target all sections on a page and then [filter](https://playwright.dev/docs/locators#filtering-locators) them to find the one we’re looking for.

 Imagine markup like so: